 Inspiring future generations

-I have three children aged 9, 11, and 15 and when I told them I was training to become a teacher they exclaimed, “But I thought being a lawyer was a good job and well paid?”
-Now they ask if I have figured out how to use a white board!
+I have three children – a daughter, aged 12, and twin boys, aged 10.
+When I told them I was training to become a teacher, one of them exclaimed, “But I thought being a lawyer was a good job and better paid?”
+Now they ask if I have figured out how to use an interactive white board!
 As a trainee I have learnt not to rely too much on the lesson resources.
-The trick is to keep things simple and not try and do ten things at a time.
-One slide at a time will do!
-Also, I’m learning not to over plan my lessons and cram too much into the hour.
-You need to allow for flexibility as not everything goes to plan.
+The key is to keep things simple and be flexible so that you can respond to how the students are progressing.
+Also, I’m learning not to over plan my lessons and cram too much into the hour – you need to allow for flexibility as not everything goes to plan.

 Learning a new job is a skill in itself.
 Teaching is energetic, and double lessons can be tough if there is bad behaviour.
 But I’ve had plenty of good lessons and when the pupils are engaged then it’s absolutely worthwhile.
 It’s still early days and I know there will be more and more of them.

 For me, becoming a teacher was also about engaging with the kids outside of lessons.
-I want to organise work experience or day trips into the City to inspire them.
+I want to organise work experience and day trips to the City to inspire them.
 Many of the pupils have never met people like me or even been in an office before.
 I want to set them on the right path and help them fulfil their aspirations.